imaginary-cloud/react-weather-app/README.md

 It will guide our user, displaying suggestions of locations that suit the provide input.

-[Material-UI's Autocomplete](https://material-ui.com/components/autocomplete) component suits this task.
+[**Material UI**'s Autocomplete](https://mui.com/components/autocomplete/) component suits this task.
 It is capable of providing suggestions from a existing source and filtering them to match the input.
 Also provides a mechanism to establish the behavior for click actions.

 ## Displaying the forecast for the next few days
 Upon selecting a location trough the search, this section should render a set o elements to display the forecast for the next 5 days.